Develop-X/AWS/glossary.md

   * EMR is used in a variety of applications including log analysis, web-indexing, data warehousing, machine learning, financial analysis, scientific simulation, and Bioinformatics, customers launch millions of Amazon’s EMR clusters each year
   * Allows you root access(i.e. login via SSH)

+* **Elastic Transcoder**:

+  * A media transcoding service in the cloud.
+  * Designed to be highly-scalable, easy to use in a cost-effective way for developers and businesses to convert or transcode media files from their source formats to version that will play on devices like smartphones, tablets etc.
 #### F names

 #### G names